SocietyForArtisticResearch/rc-pandoc-help/02-views.md

 # Views

-## Exposition View or PREVIEW
+## Preview

-The exposition view is the final result that the reader will see when he/she opens your exposition, for example by opening the exposition URL or when a user clicks "OPEN EXPOSITION" anywhere on the RC.
+The preview is the final result that the reader will see when he/she opens your exposition, for example by opening the exposition URL or when a user clicks "OPEN EXPOSITION" anywhere on the RC.
 All expositions have [a navigation bar](#navigation) that shows if the user moves his/her mouse to the top.
 It contains a table of contents, abstract and other information.

-While you are editing your exposition in the workspace editor, the PREVIEW button (right top corner) shows what the page will look like to the reader.
-If you already have a preview tab open, the second time you click PREVIEW, it will simply refresh, instead of opening a new tab.
+While you are editing your exposition in the workspace editor, the Preview button (👁, right top corner) shows what the page will look like to the reader.
+If you already have a preview tab open, the second time you click Preview, it will simply refresh, instead of opening a new tab.

 <!-- THIS SHOULD BE IN VIDEO AND AUDIO TOOLS ?
 Note, that the video player, the audio player, the slideshow and object tool are only displayed fully in this PREVIEW view.
 -->

-While the EXPOSITION VIEW will always open the default entry page of your exposition, PREVIEW shows the page (or "weave") that you currently are working on in your workspace.
+Note: while for the reader the exposition will always open the __entry page__ of your exposition, clicking the PREVIEW button in the editor shows the page that you currently are working on in your workspace.
 Thus, you can also PREVIEW pages that are not yet listed in the table of contents.